mui/mui-x/docs/data/data-grid/rows/rows.md

 title: Data Grid - Rows
 ---

-# Data Grid - Rows
+# Data grid - Rows

 <p class="description">This section goes in details on the aspects of the rows you need to know.</p>